schierlm/Oberon2013Modifications/BugFixes/README.md

 Fix 2: Initializing of `GraphicFrames.TBuf` variable
 ----------------------------------------------------

 When you delete text from a Drawing, the extra letters get moved into a `Texts.Buffer` called `Tbuf`.
 Only that this buffer is never initialized, resulting in memory corruption if you delete enough text.

 Fix 3: Avoid freelist corruption after memory allocation failure
 ----------------------------------------------------------------

-When a memory of a small type from a large block fails, the system will still store the "second half" of the null pointer into the free lists, resulting in memory corruption as soon as these free lists are used.
+If allocation of a small amount from a large block fails, the system will still store the "second half" of the null pointer into the free lists, resulting in memory corruption as soon as these free lists are used.